isahilBhardwaj/isahilBhardwaj/README.md

 - 👋 Hi, I’m @isahilBhardwaj
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning Business Analysis from IIT Madras
+- 🌱 I’m trasforming my role from Marketing to enter in the world of data.
+Pursuing Advance Certification in Business Analysis from IIT Madras
-- 💞️ I’m looking for a job oppurtunity in the filed of Data
+- 💞️ I’m looking for a job oppurtunity in the field of Data
-- 📫 How to reach me @9999119359
+- 📫 How to reach me sahil.bhardwaj.bst@gmail.com

 <!---